-Our funding came from the award of a National Science Foundation Course, Curriculum and Laboratory Improvement Adaptation and Implementation grant.
+Our funding came from the award of an NSF Course, Curriculum and Laboratory Improvement Adaptation and Implementation grant.
 We identified the School of Computing and Software Engineering at Southern Polytechnic State University and the Department of Computer Science and Engineering at Arizona State University as the collaborating institutions that would provide course materials for adaptation into the courses we developed.